AndProx/AndProx/docs/connecting.md

 ## Common issues

+Use the _System Info_ to show what USB devices AndProx can see.
+You should see:

+* `USB Host: yes`

+  If it says "no", [your device doesn't support USB Host](./compatibility.md#known-incompatible-devices).

+* Found 1 or more USB Devices: `9ac4:4b8f`

+  If it shows `2d2d:504d` -- you have old firmware and need to upgrade.

+  If it shows some other ID -- you may have a third-party firmware and should switch to mainline.

+  Some devices have WiFi/Bluetooth radios connected over USB, you can ignore those.
+They'll stay in the list even when nothing is plugged in.

+  If it shows nothing, then your device isn't exposing USB devices properly, or may have the `cdc_acm` kernel module loaded when it shouldn't.

+* Found 1 suitable drivers; `CdcAcmSerialPort`

+  If it shows no suitable drivers, but the correct IDs are showing, then this is probably a firmware issue.
+You need to run mainline firmware.

 ### Power issues

 Some devices don't supply enough power for PM3 (150 mA).
 To get extra power, you need a USB OTG